Closed

 Processing and Agreement

-- Applications are reviewed against eligibility criteria and the supporting documentation provided.
+- Applications are reviewed against the eligibility criteria and supporting documentation provided, and organizations may be contacted if further information or clarification is required.

-- Approved applicants are notified by email with a letter from the Minister of Justice’s office.
+- Approved applicants are notified via email with a letter from the Minister of Justice’s office.

-- The grant agreement must be signed and returned by email before funding is released.
+- A copy of the grant agreement is sent for signature and must be signed and returned by email.

 Additional information